Concepción del Uruguay: Epicentre of the national scene

-Late 19th and early 20th century
+Late 19th and early 20th centuries

 June 30, 1887 was enabled the rail link across the line which is then integrated into the General Urquiza Rail with the cities of Paraná, Nogoyá and Rosario del Tala.
 Also that year was reformed port, which in 1910 reached their best time from his office be one of the most important country.

 Industrial development

 Throughout the twentieth century, the city continued to hold importance to cultural and economic level, adding to the processes of industrialization underway in the country and settling their major industries.

 In 1994, the swearing of the Constitutional Reform was held at the Palacio San José.

+Geography

+The city is located in the Entre Ríos province, on the western shore of the Uruguay River, some 320 km north of Buenos Aires.

 Climate

 Uruguayenses

 To distinguish its citizens from Uruguayan nationals, people from Concepción del Uruguay are called uruguayenses, while Uruguayans are known as uruguayos.

 Economic life

 Today the city has three major industries: the port, the industrial park (poultry, woods, auto-parts) and the state administration (including five faculties).
 The Uruguay Department produces 47% of the nation's poultry, and Concepción del Uruguay together with Gualeguay and Colón make up 85% of Argentine chicken exports.